Speaking of Health5 things you can do to keep your colon healthyMarch 09, 2023

 Internal Medicine in Albert Lea, Minnesota

-Internal Medicine in Albert Lea, Minnesota, manages all aspects of an adult patient's general health care and provide seamless referrals to Mayo Clinic specialists, according to each patient's needs.
+Internal Medicine manages all aspects of an adult patient's general health care and provide seamless referrals to Mayo Clinic specialists, according to each patient's needs.

 - Care for patients with undefined symptoms and complaints, such as shortness of breath, chest pain, abdominal pain and back pain, who need help in diagnosing their illness.